Parametric Bootstrap for Fixed Edge-Probability Network Models: Introduction

-To maintain the node-specific information in the resampled network, we consider a different setting where networks are generated from a \textit{fixed} edge-generating model without node exchangeability.
-Although this appears to be a simpler setting, most aforementioned methods assuming graph exchangeability are not directly applicable because they additionally model the uncertainty in latent positions.
-Under the graphon setting, it is typically assumed that the uncertainty in latent positions dominates the Bernoulli randomness of edges, so that many statistics can be viewed as U-statistics perturbed by asymptotically negligible Bernoulli noises.
-Instead, we focus on the setting essentially equivalent to assuming that latent positions are fixed and non-exchangeable, so that the only randomness is from the independent Bernoulli edges.
-This becomes the major difference between our setting and that of \cite{levin2019bootstrapping}.
-As a result, we bootstrap replicates of networks without resampling estimated latent positions.
-Figure~\ref{fig:bias_triangle_counts} illustrates the difference between sampling from fixed latent positions (fixed edge probability matrix $P$) and sampling from random latent positions (random $P$).
-If the truth is that nodes are not exchangeable, then the assumption of node exchangeability will introduce unnecessary variability in the sampling distribution.
+To preserve node-specific information in the resampled networks, we consider a different setting in which networks are generated from a fixed edge-generating model.
+Although this may appear to be a simpler setting, most of the aforementioned methods, which assume node exchangeability, are not directly applicable because they also model uncertainty in the latent positions.
+Under graphon models, it is typically assumed that uncertainty in the latent positions dominates the Bernoulli randomness of the edges, so that many statistics can be viewed as U-statistics perturbed by asymptotically negligible Bernoulli noise.
+In contrast, we focus on a setting that is essentially equivalent to assuming that the latent positions are fixed, so that the only randomness comes from the independent Bernoulli edges.
+This is a key difference between our setting and that of \cite{levin2019bootstrapping}.
+As a result, we generate bootstrap network replicates without resampling the estimated latent positions.
+Figure~\ref{fig:bias_triangle_counts} illustrates the difference between sampling from fixed latent positions, corresponding to a fixed edge-probability matrix $P$, and sampling from random latent positions, corresponding to a random $P$.
+If nodes are in fact not exchangeable, then imposing node exchangeability introduces unnecessary variability in the sampling distribution.
+That said, a potential downside of viewing networks as having a fixed edge-probability matrix, rather than as instances generated from a graphon model, is that network statistics generally depend on the network size.
+Therefore, additional normalization or size adjustment may be needed when comparing networks of different sizes.